 Along the way there are some fantastic photo opportunities: hop on the Village Pumpkin giant chair, sit on the vintage tractor, or just become a pumpkin.
 These make for lovely keepsake photos to look back on in years to come.

 Once you’ve finalised your selection (this can take time, of course), return to the hut at the entrance where you can reward your efforts with a hot chocolate and try some pumpkin cake or pumpkin soup!
-This is also where you need to pay for your pumpkins.
-The prices for 2020 are:
+There’s likely to be food stalls here too!

 Want your pumpkins to last until Halloween?

 We tend to pick our pumpkins the first weekend of October.
 Some may say that’s a little early, but it means we get the best pick, and it’s quieter.

 But how to make them last until Halloween?
 Well there’s a clever trick:

 🎃 Clean off all the mud from your pumpkins